petter-holmberg/cpp-ref/concepts.md

     void f(Any x, Any y); // x and y must take the same type void g(auto x, auto y); // x and y can be of different type

-Aliasing the `requires` keyword with a variadic macro, or using `#define` to alias the `typename` keyword, provides easy ways to declare template constraints in anticipation of compiler support for the first two forms, treating them as documentation.
+In pre-C++20 code, aliasing the `requires` keyword with a variadic macro, or using `#define` to alias the `typename` keyword, provides easy ways to declare template constraints in anticipation of compiler support for the first two forms, treating them as documentation.
 [Stroustrup17](#Stroustrup17) §5.6

 **Example:**